Our Research

-In contrast to Arabica, the research and development activities on Robusta coffee is limited.
-Moreover, studies are usually performed in a limited number of countries, such as Brazil, Vietnam, Indonesia, Uganda and India.
+In contrast to Arabica, research and development activities on Robusta coffee are limited.
+Moreover, studies are usually performed in a small number of countries, such as Brazil, Vietnam, Indonesia, Uganda, and India.
 Research and development on Robusta is impeded by the restricted number of studies on the (wild) genetic diversity and limited access to genetic resources.
-By doing research in the DRC, a country of origin of coffee, with important genetic diversity of wild Coffea canephora and a big potential for coffee cultivation, we contribute to local and international needs.
+By performing research in the DRC, a country of origin of coffee with important genetic diversity of wild Coffea canephora and a big potential for coffee cultivation, we contribute to local and international needs.

-An in depth socio-economic study will be performed to ensure that all socio-economic, cultural historic and governmental considerations are understood.
+An in depth socio-economic study is being performed to ensure that all socio-economic, cultural-historic, and governmental considerations are understood.
 This will ascertain whether or not local populations can be encouraged to adopt coffee cultivation in their livelihood strategies.
-This will be done by carrying out an in-depth qualitative sociological analysis, assessing the perception of potential beneficiaries on coffee cultivation.
+This will be done by carrying out an in-depth qualitative sociological analysis, assessing how potential beneficiaries perceive coffee cultivation.
 Next, we will determine how investment in coffee would impact other livelihood activities and what implications this would have for the environment.
-Then, the institutional interactions and social advantages and disadvantages will be analyzed to assess the governance framework in which the potential coffee production would take place, and lastly behavior changes will be documented over time.
+Then, the institutional interactions and social advantages and disadvantages will be analyzed to assess the governance framework in which the potential coffee production would take place.
+Lastly, behavioral changes will be documented over time.

 Tasks:

-The diversity of the coffee genetic resources kept in the collection of Yangambi will be described and characterized in various different ways.
+The diversity of the coffee genetic resources kept in the INERA Yangambi collection will be described and characterized in various different ways.

 Tasks: